AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/recaptacha-forms.md

     >  * You can retrieve the reCAPTCHA keys from the [Google reCAPTCHA Admin Console](https://www.google.com/recaptcha/admin).
     >  *  You must specify the value of **captcha.type** in the `config` file as **reCAPTCHA v2**.

-   Refer to the image for an illustration of a project configuration file:
+   Refer to the screenshot of a project configuration file below:

     ![Project configuration file](/help/forms/assets/recaptcha-config-file.png)